Undergraduate Program

 Modern Languages and Cultures does not currently offer a major in Chinese; students interested in pursuing a China-focused major are encouraged to:

-- Explore major options available via East Asian Studies
+- Explore options available via East Asian Studies

 Chinese Minor Requirements: six courses total

-- A Chinese language sequence comprised of 3 four- or six-credit courses.
+- A Chinese language sequence comprised of three four- or six-credit courses.

-- 3 further four- or six-credit courses in Chinese language, culture, literature, film, art, history, or politics.
+- Three additional four- or six-credit courses in Chinese language, culture, literature, art, history, or politics.

 - No two-credit courses may be counted toward the minor.